Ford Fiesta hatchback review

 The latest Ford Fiesta doesn't look that different from the old one, which it replaced in 2017.
 Given there wasn’t much wrong with that car, a model that had been on sale for nine years, it’s perhaps unsurprising there weren’t more major changes.
 After all, Ford wouldn't want to risk sending buyers into the arms of manufacturers like Vauxhall and Volkswagen, who make rivals to the Fiesta in the form of the Corsa and Polo respectively.

 Driver appeal was something the old Fiesta excelled at and with talented rivals such as the SEAT Ibiza, Renault Clio and Peugeot 208 breathing down its neck, the new one couldn't afford to drop this particular ball, either.
-At the same time, supermini buyers want to have their cake and eat it: a small, economical car that’s also comfortable, well built and stuffed with the latest technology.
-It helps that the latest Fiesta delivers on these fronts, too.
+At the same time, supermini buyers want to have their cake and eat it: a small, economical car that’s also comfortable, well built and stuffed with technology.
+It helps that the latest Fiesta delivers on these fronts, too, although rivals have caught up.

-The Fiesta range starts with a new Trend spec, which replaces Zetec and the sparse Style trim, and then ascends through Titanium, Titanium X, ST-Line, ST-Line X and high-end Vignale.
+The Fiesta range starts with a new Trend spec, which replaces Zetec and the sparse Style trim, and then ascends through Titanium, ST-Line and Active.
 Trend and Titanium versions have a front bumper that Ford says is intended to be friendlier and ‘more optimistic’.
 A smart touch is its pair of vertical fog lights.
-As its name suggests, the ST-Line pair have a sporty bias, courtesy of slightly stiffer suspension and a bodykit.
+As its name suggests, the ST-Line has a sporty bias, courtesy of slightly stiffer suspension and a bodykit.
 It’s not expensive to run, though, and we’ve found its suspension still provides plenty of comfort, while handling better than 'warm hatchbacks' like the Suzuki Swift Sport.

-The Fiesta Active, meanwhile, blends SUV elements – a raised ride height, body protection and roof rails – with low supermini running costs and easy driving manners.
-And performance enthusiasts will be more excited by the Fiesta ST (our favourite hot hatch), which we’ve reviewed separately.
+The Fiesta Active versions blend SUV elements – a raised ride height, body protection and roof rails – with low supermini running costs and easy driving manners.
+And performance enthusiasts will be more excited by the Fiesta ST (one of our favourite hot hatches), which we’ve reviewed separately.

 While a 197bhp version of the EcoBoost three-cylinder petrol engine is fitted in the ST, the regular Fiesta line-up still offers an excellent range of petrol engines with varying power outputs and the option of mild-hybrid electrical assistance.
-No plug-in hybrid or electric version has yet been announced, and the electrical assistance is less noticeable than Ford makes out - although it does boost fuel economy slightly.
+No hybrid, plug-in hybrid or electric version is likely to be available in this generation of Fiesta, and the electrical assistance is less noticeable than Ford makes out - although it does boost fuel economy slightly.
 In late 2020, the diesel engine was discontinued.

 You’ll get the mild-hybrid tech on the 123 and 153bhp versions of the turbocharged three-cylinder 1.0-litre petrol engine; the latter is good for a nine-second 0-62mph time.
-The same engine is available with 99bhp, while the 123bhp engine is now available with mild-hybrid assistance when specced with the seven-speed automatic gearbox.
+The same engine is available with 99bhp without any electrification, while the 123bhp engine now comes with it whether you spec the manual or automatic gearbox (it was reserved for manual cars at launch).
 The entry-level Fiesta Trend model now gives the option of the 99 and 123bhp engines, alongside the old-fashioned, non-turbocharged 74bhp 1.1-litre engine.

 No matter which engine you choose, the Fiesta is a pleasure to drive, either on a long motorway trip or a challenging country road.